queer/boxxy/README.md

 - context-dependent boxing, ie different rules apply in different directories depending on your configuration
 - minimal overhead
-- opt-in immutable fs outside of rule rewrites
+- opt-in immutable fs outside of rule rewrites, ie only the files/directories you specify in rules are writable

 ## example usage